 A groundbreaking character actress who brought warmth, wit, and formidable presence to roles as matriarchs and neighbors on 1970s and '80s television.

-Clarice Taylor built a career on the solid foundation of being utterly believable.
-With a face that conveyed immediate wisdom and a timing honed in the theater, she became a beloved fixture in American living rooms.
-Her path began in Harlem, with the American Negro Theatre, and she worked steadily on stage for decades before television fame found her.
+Clarice Taylor played Anna Huxtable, Cliff's mother on 'The Cosby Show,' and created a portrait of dignified, loving authority with minimal screen time.
+She began her path in Harlem with the American Negro Theatre and worked steadily on stage for decades before television fame found her.
 In the 1970s, she became a scene-stealing presence as the sharp-tongued Cousin Emma on 'Sanford and Son,' holding her own against Redd Foxx's irascible Fred.
-But it was her role as Anna Huxtable, Cliff's mother on 'The Cosby Show,' that cemented her in the cultural memory.
-With minimal screen time, Taylor created a portrait of dignified, loving authority, the family's quiet bedrock.
-Her work, often in supporting parts, was a masterclass in creating fully realized characters with economy and heart, paving the way for generations of Black actors in nuanced, non-stereotypical roles.
+Taylor's face conveyed immediate wisdom and her timing was honed in the theater.
+Her work, often in supporting parts, was a masterclass in creating fully realized characters with economy and heart.
+She paved the way for generations of Black actors in nuanced, non-stereotypical roles.
+Taylor was born in 1917 and died in 2011.

 1901–1927